 - Pipe leaks.
 Leakage from the water supply pipe may reduce indoor pressure in the house.
 Signs such as areas of the lawn that are always wet or spots where grass is always very green could indicate underground leakage.
 Water bills that are unusually high with no other explanation are another red flag.

-For professional service to resolve water pressure problems in your home, contact Sherlock Heating & Air Conditioning.
+For professional service to resolve water pressure problems in your home, contact Sherlock Plumbing Heating & Air.